 KLIA or KLIA2?
 Airlines Operating at each Terminal

-If you are wondering which terminal, your airline ticket should tell you.
+If you are wondering which terminal, KLIA 1 or 2, your airline ticket should tell you.
 Otherwise, it is quite clear cut as currently no airline flies out of both terminals.

-As stated above, the general rule is budget airlines at KLIA and full service carriers at KLIA2.
+As stated above, the general rule is budget airlines at KLIA2 and full service carriers at KLIA (or KLIA1).
 But this isn’t a hard rule.

 If you are wondering Malaysia Airlines KLIA or KLIA2, they are at KLIA along with the other carriers including Batik Air, Lion Air, Vietnam Airlines, Emirates, Ana Airlines, Bangkok Airways, Oman Air, China Airlines and many more.

 Make sure you are clear before you go which terminal to go to.
-Although, as you can see above, getting between the terminals is straightforward, it still takes some time and you don’t need that stress when you arrive at the aiport.
+Although getting between the terminals is straightforward, it still takes some time and you don’t need that stress when you arrive at the airport.

 I hope you are now clear on how to go to KLIA from KLIA2 or how to go to KLIA2 from KLIA.
 Ask in our Facebook group you have any questions or advice!